 Mobilizing climate finance to where it will deliver the greatest impact is beset by various challenges, including institutional capacity.
 The Global Green Growth Institute (GGGI), mandated to help develop a low-carbon, resilient world of strong, inclusive and sustainable growth, works with its Member and partner countries to mobilize finance in support of climate action plans and programmes aiming to achieve climate targets.

-GGGI has already helped mobilize over USD 1 billion in green investments and climate finance in developing countries.
+GGGI has already helped mobilize USD 7 billion in green investments and climate finance in developing countries.
 GGGI has done so by supporting countries to tap into finance from diverse sources, including bilateral aid, multilateral development banks, and the private sector.

 One critical source of climate finance is the Green Climate Fund (GCF), which empowers developing countries to achieve their NDCs by financing mitigation and adaptation initiatives that align with countries’ needs and priorities.
 To enhance country ownership and access to its resources, GCF has a Readiness and Preparatory Support Programme.
 This “Readiness Programme” provides grants or technical assistance to strengthen institutional capacities, governance mechanisms, planning and programming to help countries identify a transformational, long-term climate action agenda.
 All developing country Parties to United Nations Framework Convention on Climate Change (UNFCCC) can access GCF’s Readiness Programme.